brandendupont-mcw/eighteenth-cms/src/documentation-pages/sentencing.md

 <br>

-**[Add any reflections on trends, current value, and/or planned activities on the above PPI;** *WG Reflection: We will continue to monitor while taking into account the criminal history of each defendant and the types of charges.**\*]**
+We will continue to monitor this metric while taking into account the criminal history of each defendant and the types of charges involved.

 <br>